-The family has grown since then, and each tour guide we bring on is a working artist or activist bringing their own passion to the tours.
-Whether a dancer, musician, actor, filmmaker or community organizer, they’ll share a side of San Francisco that only they could know.
+Since 2012 we’ve been leading backpackers, families and corporate teams on tours of radical neighborhoods, street art, food, music and ghosts.
 We understand the complexities in our communities, work to find our place in it, and utilize our team’s diversity to continuously shape the tours to best tell the story of San Francisco.

 A screenwriter, director and educator, Andrew “Fischer” Wong’s craft has taken him far–including Cannes Film Festival, where he premiered one of his short films.
-He studied film and cinematography at SF State, and when not directing, pursues photography and food (he’s obsessed with Anthony Bourdain).
-Armed with a sharp wit and knee-slapping jokes, Fischer leads epic journeys on our Food Crawl and Free SF Tour.
+He studied film and cinematography at SF State, leads filmmaking workshops for youth, and has his own production company called ReTold Productions.
+When not educating or directing, Fischer is a foodie with a knack for groan-inducing puns.

-Mary Vice is a full-time drag performer, spotted on stage regularly at Aunt Charlie’s, The Stud and other historic haunts.
+The melodramatic Mary Vice is a full-time drag performer, spotted onstage regularly at Aunt Charlie’s, The Stud and other historic haunts.
+She hosts weekly revues, and has won numerous awards for her show-stopping performances.
 A Philadelphia transplant with an interest in all things ghostly and an eye for vampy glamour, she feels right at home on the Haunted SF Tour.

-Haunted SF tour guide Sebastian is an actor and performer, appearing both on stage and in feature films.
-He lived in San Francisco as a child, and has spent years living abroad in Germany and Mexico.
-When not acting, Sebastian digs into the multi-sensory human experience, alchemy, and the supernatural.
+Sebastian Cummings is an actor and performer, appearing both on stage and in feature films.
+He lived in San Francisco as a child, and has spent years living abroad in Germany and Mexico before returning to San Francisco to pursue his acting career.
+When not on set, Sebastian digs into the multi-sensory human experience, alchemy, and the supernatural.